Brinnel/Jetson/README.md

 Extracts the Region of Interest (ROI) of the face.
 Performs eye detection within the ROI.

+gray[y : y + h, x : x + w]

+    Extracts the detected face from the grayscale image (gray).
+    This is done because eyes are detected inside the face, not the whole image. roi_gray = Grayscale face region only.

+frame[y : y + h, x : x + w]

+    Extracts the same face area from the original colored image.
+    This is needed to draw rectangles in color. roi_color = Colored face region only.

 ```sh
 for (ex, ey, ew, eh) in eyes:
     cv2.rectangle(roi_color, (ex, ey), (ex + ew, ey + eh), (0, 255, 0), 2)
 ```

+for (ex, ey, ew, eh) in eyes → Loops through all detected eyes.

+ex, ey → Top-left corner of the eye. ew, eh → Width & height of the eye.
 Draws a green rectangle (color (0, 255, 0)) around detected eyes.

 **Display Frames with Detected Faces**